 Funmilayo Ransome-Kuti was appalled to hear of the level of exploitation by the colonial and Egba Native Authority, harassment by police and representatives of the Alake against women.
 She discovered that the Alake, the traditional ruler of Abeokuta was diverting confiscated rice to his own stores, selling it and pocketing the profits (the rice had been confiscated by the government from women traders).

-In 1946, the burden of taxation became unbearable and the Abeokuta Ladies Club metamorphosed to Abeokuta Women’s Union.
+In 1946, the burden of taxation became unbearable and the Abeokuta Ladies Club metamorphosed into the Abeokuta Women’s Union.
 This was designed to challenge both colonial rule and the male-controlled structure.
-Through the union, they opposed price controls and the imposition of direct taxation, engaged in press campaigns and mobilized so much pressure against the Alake.
+Through the union, they opposed price controls and the imposition of direct taxation, engaged in press campaigns, and mobilized so much pressure against the Alake.